 Alternative to Meds Center offers a program for how to get off lorazepam in a gentle manner that can be much more easily tolerated and can be surprisingly mild.

-This is because we have refined the lorazepam tapering process over the course of a decade and a half and have helped thousands of clients to successfully accomplish tolerable lorazepam cessation.
+This is because we have refined the lorazepam tapering process over the course of well over a decade and a half and have helped thousands of clients to successfully accomplish successful lorazepam cessation.

 Addressing Precursors and Root Causes is Important

-Many other factors can be addressed in treating original symptoms and when the client has experienced relief from these, then the tapering process can begin and can progress as gently and as slowly as is needed to accomplish the task without distress or suffering.
+Many other factors can be addressed in treating original symptoms and when the client has experienced relief from these and is stably sleeping and eating well, then the tapering process can begin and can progress as gently and as slowly as is needed to accomplish the task without distress or suffering.

 How to Find out More About Our Lorazepam Tapering Protocols